mattyhall/tomlz/README.md

 radar.

 ## Installation
+tomlz supports being a vendored dependency, zigmod and gyro.

 ### zigmod
 To use in a project where your dependencies are handled by [zigmod](https://github.com/nektro/zigmod) you can simply run: